 I never told anyone this story.
 It didn’t seem to be of any interest—people are bored by happy tales, and with good reason: happiness calls up those parts of us that are most melancholy and lonely.
 I’ve started writing it now most of all for Camila—I am afraid that one day she’ll discover all the facts and be angry with us.
 There’s no such thing as facts, my dear Camila: they are game pieces we create and move around to make ourselves feel victorious, or at least secure.
 Everyone has his secret, every love its nontransferable code.
 You were born of our love, and I owe you an effort to decipher the code that is your inheritance, the light given to you, that you might transform it into your own particular vision.

 Above all, do not seek in love a path that is not there.
 At the end of the war, finding themselves surrounded by ruins, people believed they could save the world through construction.
 Builders grew wealthy and began to be called contractors and were universally admired.
 Utility became the predominant value; philosophers studied natural sciences; social anxieties were laid out on tables as had previously happened only with pie crust, live animals, and human cadavers; and private practices were set up to solve people.
-And love, which has no solution, disappeared.“I never told anyone this story.
-It didn’t seem to be of any interest—people are bored by happy tales, and with good reason: happiness calls up those parts of us that are most melancholy and lonely.”
+And love, which has no solution, disappeared.

 Time took its place, but time turns in the opposite direction from light, moving from white to black.
 That’s why it has to turn faster and faster, and so life passes by without our noticing.
 Love, Camila, is the only fetter there is on death—that’s what I was tempted to tell you when that bolt of lightning took Eduardo from you.
 The cruelty of love is precisely that: it fixes life motionless in eternity.
 But the lightning was exempt because it was so literal.
 Had it not happened during the day, nobody would have believed that a young man could disappear like that, emerging from the sea, twenty years old, riven by a bolt of lightning plunging from the sky.